KingTechNL/githubactions/README.md

 # githubactions
-Repository containing actions used by multiple other projects
+Repository containing actions used by multiple other projects.

+## publish-docker
+This action builds and publishes a docker image.